 She has presented her work nationally and internationally, most recently at the AIGA DEC Frontier in Bozeman, MT (with Joshua Singer), VCU in Richmond, VA in 2016 (with Joshua Singer and Dan McCafferty), the 2016 College Art Association Conference in Washington, D.C., and at the CUMULUS: The Virtuous Circle (with Joshua Singer) in Milan, Italy.
 She participated in the Art and Cartography Commission: Mapping Ephemeralitiesworkshop in Rio de Janeiro, Brazil in August 2015.
 She is published in Studies in Material Thinking, Special Issue: Visual/Textual (2015), Leonardo/Journal of Arts, Sciences, and Technology (2014) and DesignInquiry publications, ‘Berlin’ and ‘Make/Do’—as well as Print Magazine Regional Annual 2008 and Motion Design (Woolman, 2004).

-She is currently Assistant Professor in Graphic Design at the University of Illinois Urbana-Champaign.
-She is a member of the critical design research group, Different Data (with Joshua Singer and Dan McCafferty).
+She is currently Assistant Professor in the New Media and Design program at the University of North Carolina Greensboro.
 From 2013–2015, she served on the Board of Directors for DesignInquiry.
-She holds a a Master of Fine Arts in Design / Visual Communication from Virginia Commonwealth University (2005), a Vordiplom in Kommunikationsdesign from the Burg Giebichenstein Kunsthochschule Halle in Germany (2001), and a Bachelor of Science in Studio Art from New York University (1994).
+She holds a Master of Fine Arts (MFA) in Design / Visual Communication from Virginia Commonwealth University School of the Arts (VCU) (2005), a Vordiplom in Kommunikationsdesign from the Burg Giebichenstein Kunsthochschule Halle in Germany (2001), and a Bachelor of Science (BS) in Studio Art from New York University (NYU) (1994).